-- 11. Places of worship may resume congregational and other worship services, starting with up to 50 persons at a time (excluding religious and supporting workers, whose numbers should be kept to a minimum), subject to safe management measures.4 - 12.
+- 10. From 3 Oct 2020, places of worship may conduct congregational and other worship services with up to 100 persons (up from the current 50) at a time (excluding religious and supporting workers, whose numbers should be kept to a minimum), subject to safe management measures.4 - 11.
 Places of worship should observe the following safe management measures for worship services: - a.
 Worshippers have to observe 1 metre safe distance between others if they are worshipping individually.
 Worshippers may also worship in groups of no more than 5 persons, with 1 metre safe distancing between groups. - b.
 Keep worship services to as short a duration as possible.
 Worshippers should leave immediately after performing their worship.
-There should be no reception or mingling between worshippers, before, during or after each worship service. - c.
-All persons present must wear a face mask at all times.5 Those who are involved in the conduct of the worship service (e.g. preachers, prayer leader, scripture reader) may wear a face shield when performing their speaking duties and must be at least 1 metre away from any other individual. - d.
-Singing and other live performances are not permitted during the worship service.
-Singing is considered a higher risk activity as it could potentially release a larger amount of droplets.
-Places of worship may consider alternatives to singing and other live performance components in their worship services. - e.
-There should be no sharing of prayer and other common items (e.g. holy books, passing of offertory baskets, prayer mats) as this increases the risk of COVID-19 transmission.
-Worshippers are to bring along their personal prayer items instead, where required.
+There must be no reception or mingling between worshippers, before, during or after each worship service. - c.
+All persons present (except children below 6 years of age) must wear a face mask at all times.5 Young children are still strongly encouraged to use a mask or face shield, especially when they are in a group setting (e.g. attending worship service or religious class) or when interacting with others.
+Those who are involved in the conduct of the worship service (e.g. preachers, prayer leader, scripture reader) may wear a face shield when performing their speaking duties and must be at least 1 metre away from any other individual.

-4 Places of worship that are located in residential units may re-open, subject to prevailing restrictions on homes and households, where visits are limited to any 5 visitors at a time.
+4 Places of worship that are located in residential units may re-open, subject to prevailing restrictions on homes and households, where visits are limited to no more than 5 visitors at a time.